Computing minimal Weierstrass equations

 Tate's algorithm \cite{Tate} determines the reduction type of elliptic curves over discrete valuation rings with perfect residue field.
 In particular it determines the minimal Weierstrass equation.
 Over number fields with trivial class number, Laska \cite{Laska} gave a faster method to determine the minimal Weierstrass equation.

 More generally, for any hyperelliptic curve $C$ of genus $g\ge 1$ over a discrete valuation ring, there is a natural notion of minimal Weierstrass equations.
 This question is studied in \cite{Loc} and \cite{LTR}.
 An algorithm for determining a minimal Weierstrass equation is sketched in \cite{LTR}.
 See also \cite{CFS}, \S 4, for hyperelliptic curves of genus $1$ (not necessarily elliptic).
-Here we deal with general hyperelliptic curves and also with those having a rational Weierstrass point (in which case there is a notion of minimal \emph{pointed} Weierstrass equation as for elliptic curves, see \cite{Loc} or below) over principal ideal domains.
+Here we deal with hyperelliptic curves of any genus $g\ge 1$ and also with those having a rational Weierstrass point (in which case there is a notion of minimal \emph{pointed} Weierstrass equation as for elliptic curves, see \cite{Loc} or below) over principal ideal domains.
 The aim of the present work is to make our algorithm completely explicit.
-It is now implemented over $\mathbb Z$ in a forthcoming version of PARI \cite{pari} by B. Allombert.
+It is now implemented over $\mathbb Z$ in PARI release 2.15 (\cite{pari}) by B. Allombert.

-Let us present briefly the content of this work.
+Let us briefly present the content of this work.
 Let $A$ be a principal ideal domain with perfect residue fields at its maximal ideals.
 Let $C$ be a hyperelliptic curve of genus $g\ge 1$ over $K:=\mathrm{Frac}(A)$, given by an integral Weierstrass equation

 with $Q(x), P(x)\in A[x]$ such that $\deg Q\le g+1$ and $\deg P\le 2g+2$.
-Such an equation is said \emph{minimal}, when $A$ is local, if its discriminant $\Delta$ (\cite{LTR}, \S 2) has the smallest valuation among all integral Weierstrass equations describing the same curve over $C$.
-When $A$ is global, the equation is said minimal if it is minimal at all localizations of $A$ at maximal ideals.
+Such an equation is said to be \emph{minimal}, when $A$ is local, if its discriminant $\Delta$ (\cite{LTR}, \S 2) has the smallest valuation among all integral Weierstrass equations describing the same curve over $K$.
+When $A$ is global, the equation is said to be \emph{minimal} if it is minimal at all localizations of $A$ at maximal ideals.
 It is well known that such an equation exists because $A$ is principal, see for instance \cite{LTR}, \S3, Proposition 2.
 Note that for a given $C$ there are finitely many minimal Weierstrass equations (up to the natural action of $\mathrm{GL}_2(A)$), but in general they are not unique.
+For instance, an elliptic curve of type $I_n$ ($n\ge 1$) over a discrete valuation ring has $n$ non-equivalent (Definition~\ref{sb-W}) minimal Weierstrass equations as (non pointed) hyperelliptic curve.

 When $C$ has a rational Weierstrass point $w_0$, an integral \emph{pointed Weierstrass} equation of $(C, w_0)$ is an equation